 Lake Pleasant Arizona Near Phoenix

-Lake Pleasant is a power boater's dream.
-As the largest lake in the Phoenix and Scottsdale area, load-up all your water recreation toys.
+Lake Pleasant near Phoenix, Scottsdale and Glendale, invites visitors to load-up all the water recreation toys and come play in the water.
 You're in for a blast.
 Its pristine waters cover over 10,000 acres of water surface with 116 miles of shoreline.
 The average depth is 70-feet and the deepest point of 260 feet is at the dam.

 The best part.
 It is located only 35 miles from downtown Phoenix.